s-gupta/ece598sg-mps/MP1/lqr/README.md

    the noise for your controller.
 As above use 100 episodes per standard deviation value.
 Vary the standard deviation between `0` and `0.1` in steps of `0.01`.
+   4. **[Extra Credit 3 pts]** Use your linear controller from above to invert a pendulum.  `PendulumInvert-v1` initializes the pendulum at a random angle, and you need to apply control to flip it over and keep it upright, and you can run it using `python run_classical_control.py --env_name PendulumInvert-v1 --num_episodes 1`.
+Consider plotting how often this linear controller is able to invert the pendulum as a function of the starting theta.